yur25/Winter-2025-Exams/README.md

 - Conference talk or seminar participation: submit link to google forms
 - For those who want technical interview: submit link to google forms
 - For those who have projects instead of this exams tasks:
-  - Pet-projects, commercial projects, practical programming experience in products
+  - Pet projects, commercial projects, practical programming experience in products
-  - You need to create screencast video presentation of codebase and project functionality: 15-30 minutes length
+  - You need to create a screencast video presentation of codebase and project functionality (15-30 minutes long)
-  - Upload it to Youtube, Google disk or other hosting with video support and add link to this video in your project repository
+  - Upload it to Youtube, Google Drive, or other hosting with video support and add link to this video in your project repository
 - Articles: submit links to google forms
 - MDN contribution: submit links to google forms